x75/smp_graphs/README.md

     -   block\_func: function approximation blocks

 -   documentation
+    -   make more documentation for all existing smp\_graphs configs
     -   do the documentation
     -   doc: all the logic
     -   doc: inputs spec, outputs spec, slicespec, plotinput spec, mixed blocksizes?
 -   experiment: map an sm manifold from logdata via scattermatrix or dimstack, sort the axes by pairwise MI/infodist
 -   predictive processing